CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### Spawn nested chunks based on overmap neighbors with "place_nested"

-Place nested allows for limited conditional spawning of chunks based on the `"id"` of its overmap neighbors.
-This is useful for creating smoother transitions between biome types, or to dynamically create walls at the edges of a mutable structures.
+Place_nested allows for limited conditional spawning of chunks based on the `"id"`s of their overmap neighbors.
+This is useful for creating smoother transitions between biome types or to dynamically create walls at the edges of a mutable structure.

 | Field              | Description
 | ---                | ---